The Elysian is a writer’s collective imagining a better future

 Through solutions-oriented and speculative journalism we are thinking through the most important ideas of our time.
 Here are some of our upcoming projects:

-• CITY STATE // A print magazine about autonomous government
+CITY STATE // An online series and print pamphlet about autonomous government

-• THE NEW REPUBLIC // 10 modern thinkers recreate Plato’s republic, imagining the ideal city-state for a podcast, vinyl album, and print book
+THE NEW REPUBLIC // Modern thinkers recreate Plato’s republic, imagining the ideal city-state for a podcast and print book

-• THE DAILY HUMANIST // A philosophy book prompting modern readers to make the world a better place through human effort
+THE DAILY HUMANIST // A one-year newsletter & philosophy book prompting modern readers to make the world a better place through human effort

 We’re read by some of the world’s most influential builders

-• Employees at OpenAI, Disney, Y Combinator, Substack, Spotify, Audible, Wattpad
+Employees at OpenAI, Stripe, Y Combinator, Disney, Substack, Spotify, Audible, Wattpad

-• VC investors Album VC, Kickstart Fund, Urbanist VC
+VC investors at Album VC, Kickstart Fund, Urbanist VC

 We’re building a cooperative media ecosystem